Presidency of Javier Milei: Americas

 Milei's government decided to suspend diplomatic relations with Cuba, Nicaragua, and Venezuela.
 After his inauguration, Milei ordered that Argentina would not send ambassadors to any of those three countries, which Milei has previously labelled as dictatorships.
 Relations with Venezuela have deteriorated rapidly under the presidency of Milei with the Argentine Embassy in Venezuela twice falling under siege during the Venezuelan post-electoral crisis.

 In January 2024, Argentina offered military assistance to Ecuador in its conflict with organised crime.
 On 13 January, Ecuadorian president Daniel Noboa accepted Argentina's (and the US's) military aid.

 On 25 January 2024, Colombia summoned its ambassador in Argentina to protest recent comments by Javier Milei, where Milei called Colombian president Gustavo Petro a "murderous communist who is sinking Colombia".
 The Colombian ambassador labelled Milei as a "hypocrite" and condemned his comments.

 Durings his tenure, Milei has had two non-official visits to Spain and one to Chile.
 In these visits where he participated in private events, he took occasion to criticise the prime minister of Spain Pedro Sánchez and the president of Chile Gabriel Boric.

+Milei ordered to vote in favor of the US embargo on Cuba.
+It was the first time in history that Argentina supported the blockade, voting along six other countries: the US, Israel, Hungary, Paraguay, North Macedonia, and Ukraine.
+In January 2026, Milei celebrated the capture of Nicolás Maduro on social media, posting on X: "liberty advances, ¡Viva la libertad, carajo!".
+In a later interview, Milei expressed support for the US taking charge of the oil industry in Venezuela, which Milei said will "cut supply to communists."

+After the British naval patrol ship HMS Medway –which is based in the Fakland Islands– visited Punta Arenas in Chile in July 2026 Argentina issued notes of protest to both the Chilean and the British governments.
+With regards to Chile this was for aledgelly allowing the violation of the neutrality of the Strait of Magellan as established in the Boundary Treaty of 1881 between Chile and Argentina.
+In 2022 Chile prevented the resupplying of HMS Forth in Punta Arenas, a move that was seen favourable to the Argentine foreign policy.
+The note to the British government protested an "unconsulted and illegal journey" of HMS Medway.